Democracy | Malian | Citizen | Ballot

 ideologies were gaining ground, at the expense of rule

-of law, in countries like Poland, Turkey and Hungary.
+of law, in countries like Poland, Turkey Democratic

 For example, in Poland, the President appointed 27 new